almir-neto/game_of_life_sdl/README.md

 For while the game size is hard coded.
 The grid size default is 640 x 640 with tiles of 10 pixels.
 In case you compile by your self, can change `WIDTH`, `HIGHT` and `BOX_SIZE` in `constants.h`.

 ## Known limitations

-~~For apply the rules in all boxes in same time is used a stack to storage what boxes will die, live or stay.
-The size of this stack is fixed in 200 but easily some patterns can ultrapasses this limit and to avoid memory leaks their are ignored and lost.
+<s> For apply the rules in all boxes in same time is used a stack to storage what boxes will die, live or stay.
+The size of this stack is fixed in 200 but easily some patterns can ultrapasses this limit and to avoid memory leaks their are ignored and lost. </s>